avery-gfs/classes25/shared/grading.md

 improve as a teacher.

 - 40% Participation
-- 40% Classwork:
-  - 20% Effective work
+- 30% Effective work
 - 20% Completion of assignments
-- 20% Quizzes
+- 10% Quizzes

 ## Participation